Kuritsu243/FMP_Documentation/Writerside/topics/Jumping-cs.md

 Exit()
 : Sets the player to grounded, no longer jumping, and checks if walls are marked as true and update the values on the Player Controller script.

+## Private Methods
+{type="wide" sorted="asc"}
+Jump()
+: Sets the Y axis of the vertical velocity vector to the calculated value dependant on the players jump height and gravity.

+## Variables

+{type="wide" sorted="asc"}
+gravityValue
+: Reference to the player gravity.

+playerSpeed
+: Reference to the player's speed.

+playerJumpHeight
+: Reference to the player's jump height.

+isJumping
+: Is the player jumping.

+isSliding
+: Is the player sliding.

+isGrounded
+: Is the player grounded.

+isMoving
+: Is the player moving.

+mouseInput
+: The X and Y values of the player's mouse delta.

+movementInput
+: The X and Y values of the players movement input.

+playerVelocity
+: The X, Y and Z values of the players velocity.

+verticalVelocity
+: The X, Y and Z values of the players vertical velocity

+_maxWallDistance
+: The max length that can be reached between a player and a wall.

+_whatIsWall
+: The layer mask determining what objects can be wall ran on.

+_leftWallHit
+: Reference to the wall detected to the left of the player.

+_rightWallHit
+: Reference to the wall detected to the right of the player.

+_leftWall
+: Is left wall detected.

+_rightWall
+: Is right wall detected.

+_canWallRun
+: Can the player wall run.

+PlayerTransform
+: A reference to the transform of the player's Character Controller component.